chen21439/skills-connect-the-dots/README.md

 _Great job finding that commit :heart:_

 Thanks for finding that commit!
 We now know that the sidebar was indeed added, and it was done in that commit.
-Let's see if we can dig a little deeper to find out if any planning or conversation, using comments, occurred around this change.
+Let's see if we can dig a little deeper to find out if any planning or conversation, using comments, occurred around this change(能找到促使这次提交的更多信息,如计划或会话).

 As we've already seen, conversations in issues and pull requests can reference other work, but the amount of context goes much further than crosslinks.
 Remember, Git is version control!
 For example, the commit that you found in the last step is connected with much more information such as: